The Ten Commandments (1956 film): Supporting roles

 DeMille wanted a "strong dramatic actress" to portray Moses' real mother, Yochabel.
 In March 1955, he selected Martha Scott for the role after he saw her performance in William Wyler's The Desperate Hours (1955).
 That same month, Judith Anderson was cast as Memnet.
 (Note: For this role, DeMille considered Bette Davis, Marjorie Rambeau, Flora Robson, and Marie Windsor.
 He chose Anderson when he screened Alfred Hitchcock's Rebecca and saw her performance in that film.)
 Also in March, Basil Rathbone said he wanted to work for DeMille and wrote him for the part of Baka in the film: "I wanted it for the record as this probably will be DeMille's last picture and I knew there was a real good heavy in the script—a real heel type—but C. B. gave it to Vincent Price instead."

 DeMille considered Heston's wife, Lydia Clarke, for the role of Moses' sister, Miriam, but she became pregnant and the director assigned the part to Olive Deering, who had portrayed another Miriam in DeMille's Samson and Delilah (1949).
 Heston's newborn son, Fraser (born February 12, 1955), was cast by DeMille (on the suggestion of Henry Wilcoxon, who said to him: "The timing's just right.
 If it's a boy, who better to play the Baby Moses?") as soon as Heston announced to DeMille that his wife Lydia was pregnant.
 Fraser Heston was three months old during filming.

 Henry Wilcoxon was chosen to play the Egyptian military commander in both Egypt and Hollywood to provide continuity in the Exodus scenes, and his wife, Joan Woodbury, was cast as Korah's wife in the golden calf sequence.
 Two cast members of the 1923 silent version, Julia Faye (who played Rameses' wife) and Edna Mae Cooper, were given the roles of Moses' sister-in-law Elisheba and a lady of the pharaoh's court, respectively.
 DeMille saw Gail Kobe eating in the studio commissary and gave her the role of Nefretiri's personal servant.
+Pat Hitchcock was cast as an Egyptian noblewoman.

 DeMille was reluctant to cast anyone who had appeared in The Egyptian, a rival production at the time.
 Exceptions to this are the casting of John Carradine and Mimi Gibson in credited supporting roles.
 Seven casting directors hired actors to play 53 star and featured roles, 488 speaking parts, and 100 dancers.

-Art direction
+Art direction and set design

-Ten Commandments tablets made from Mt.
-Sinai stone with Cecil B. DeMille.
-Inscription is identical to the props in the film.